Summertime Yin Yoga

-The season that many of us look forward to filled with light and warmth, socialising and doing things we enjoy outside.
+Summer is the season that many of us look forward to, long days and warmer weather, socialising and doing things we enjoy outside.
 The energy we can pick up is of an expansive nature- like the energy of Fire.

 Just as we feel the heat from the sun during this time of the year, according to Traditional Chinese Medicine (TCM) the summer season is governed by the Fire element.